Skip to content

 Summary This field provides a detailed summary of the publication (can be the abstract) or a summary of the experiment.
 Summary summary

-Publication This field provides the link to the data source providing more information on the dataset.
-NA publication
+Publication Link This field provides the link to the data source providing more information on the dataset.
+Source Link source_link

 Year This field provides the year in which the dataset or study is published.
-NA year
+Year year

 Data Type This field provides the type of biomolecular data represented/studied in the dataset.
 Data type data_type